-Addigy provides its partners with a unique ability to carefully prepare for major macOS upgrades.
+Addigy provides its partners with a unique ability to prepare for major macOS upgrades carefully.
 In our Public Software catalog, we publish items designed to block and suppress upgrades to new major versions of macOS.
-These upgrade blockers can serve as an important tool to give you the time you need to sufficiently vet major macOS upgrades before your users apply them.
+These upgrade blockers can serve as an important tool to give you the time you need to vet major macOS upgrades before your users apply them.

 Blocking Major OS Upgrades

-The most recent version of these upgrade blockers is titled Block Install macOS Big Sur (11.0.1) and includes the following features.
+The most recent version of these upgrade blockers is titled Block Install macOS Sonoma (version) and includes the following features.

-- Addigy's proprietary utility prevents the Install macOS Big Sur.app from running by removing the app's ability to execute at any level.
+- Addigy's proprietary utility prevents the Install macOS Sonoma.app from running by removing the app's ability to execute at any level.

 - In the case where the file permissions are granted and the app is opened simultaneously, the process of the install app is killed, a badge notification is presented to the user to explain the occurrence, and an email or ticket is sent to the Addigy partner according to their ticketing integrations or support email settings.

-- Any Install macOS Big Sur.app found on the device will be removed when the software runs as part of the policy, about every thirty minutes.
+- Any Install macOS Ventura.app or Beta app found on the device will be removed when the software runs as part of the policy, about every thirty minutes.

-- Badge notifications from Apple that prompt the user to upgrade will be supressed.
+- If able to, Badge notifications from Apple that prompt the user to upgrade will be suppressed.

-- Automatic download of macOS updates will be disabled.
+- If able to, Automatic download of macOS updates will be disabled.

-- Automatic install of macOS updates will be disabled (except for critical updates).
+- If able to, Automatic install of macOS updates will be disabled (except for critical updates).

 Adding the Blocker to Your Policies

-When you're ready to begin blocking a major OS upgrade, head over to the Policies page and select Software under the policy where you would like to block the upgrade.
+When you're ready to begin blocking a major OS upgrade, head over to the Catalog > Public Library.

-Don't forget to go to Deploy Changes to confirm the addition to your policy.
-And, that's it!
+Just Confirm the addition after clicking Add to Policy and that's it!
 You're ready to start blocking a major upgrade from Addigy.

 Removing the Blocker

-When a blocker is removed from a policy, it make take up to thirty minutes for the device to remove all the pieces of the blocker.
-To speed up the process, we recommend going to Policies -> Deploy Changes and selecting Deploy Now from the menu under the Actions column to force the policy to run immediately.
+When a blocker is removed from a policy, it may take up to thirty minutes for the device to remove all the pieces of the blocker.
+To speed up the process, we recommend going to the Policies page and selecting Deploy Now from the menu under the Actions column to force the policy to run immediately.
 When the blocker is removed, any lingering settings applied to macOS updates will not be reverted.